Ascot, Berkshire

-Ascot (/ˈæskət, -ɒt/) is a town in the Royal Borough of Windsor and Maidenhead in Berkshire, England.
+Ascot (/ˈæskət, -ɒt/) is a town in the Royal Borough of Windsor and Maidenhead, in Berkshire, England.
 It is 6 mi south of Windsor, 4 mi east of Bracknell and 25 mi west of London.

-It is most notable as the location of Ascot Racecourse, home of the Royal Ascot meeting, and is reportedly the 13th most expensive town in England when taking into account the average house price, which stands at £1,019,451 as of June 2021.
+It is most notable as the location of Ascot Racecourse, home of the Royal Ascot meeting.
+Its average house price of £1,019,451, as of June 2021, makes it the 13th most expensive town in England.
 It is also among the ten most expensive towns in Britain to rent a property.
 The town comprises three areas: Ascot itself, North Ascot and South Ascot.
 It is in the civil parish of Sunninghill and Ascot.